Walker Ranch Loop, Eldorado Canyon State Park - Walker Ranch, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 Rules and Regulations

 - Mountain biking is permitted only on officially designated trails.
-Bicycle riders must yield the right-of-way to other trail users.
+Bikes must yield right-of-way to other trail users.
 Downhill riders must yield to uphill riders.

 - Open space is open from sunrise to sunset, unattended vehicles left after dark will be ticketed or towed.